cartesi/docs/cartesi-rollups/api/graphql/basics.md

 ```
 {
   "data": {
-    "noticeI": {
+    "input": {
       "id": "1"
     }
   }
 }
 ```

-In this simple example, only the notice's identifier is retrieved.
-However, linked information from the notice's inputs can be retrieved as well.
-For example, the following query would retrieve the identifiers and timestamps of each input submitted for that notice:
+In this simple example, only the input's identifier is retrieved.
+However, linked information from the input's inputs can be retrieved as well.
+For example, the following query would retrieve the identifiers and timestamps of each input submitted for that input:

 ```
 {
-  noticeI(
+  input(
     index: 0
   ) {
     inputs {